 Around 70,000 US servicemen were living in Townsville after the attack on Pearl Harbour in 1941.
 After the Japanese tried to attack Townsville by air in 1942, forts and gun emplacement were built on Magnetic Island to protect Cleveland Bay and Townsville.
 A lot of ruins and bunkers remain and can be explored on the Forts Walk.
 If you can get your eyes off the stunning views, signs help better understand the history.

 Have you hiked the Forts Walk on Magnetic Island?
 Share your experience in the comments below!

 Where is Magnetic Island and the Forts Walk?

 The Forts Walk is between Geoffrey Bay and Horseshoe Bay.
 It takes less than 10 minutes to drive there from Nelly Bay, where the ferry arrives on Magnetic Island from Townsville.
 If you don’t have a vehicle, you can also easily reach the Forts Walk by bus (‘Forts Walk Turnoff’ bus stop).
 You may be keen for a refreshing dip or a snorkelling session after the walk.
 From the car park, you can walk to Arthur Bay and Florence Bay, or you can drive to the more popular Geoffrey Bay.

-It takes only 30 minutes by ferry to reach Magnetic Island from Townsville.
+Magnetic Island is one of the most popular day trips from Townsville, as it takes only 30 minutes by ferry to reach Magnetic Island from the marina.
 You can book a ferry from Townsville Marina*.
 It’s one of the best day trips from the capital of North Queensland.
 If you’re planning to visit Magnetic Island, check out these one-day itinerary ideas.